ikorolchuk/Zf2BcryptAuthAdapter/README.md

 <pre> use SomeModule\Auth\Adapter\BcryptDbAdapter as AuthAdapter; </pre>

-- Peace of code that handle port request in login action
+- Peace of code that handle post request in login action

 <pre>
 $data = $request->getPost();